tunmsk/nextgen-facebook/readme.txt

 	* None
 * *Bugfixes*
 	* Added a (now optional) second argument to get_term() for WP versions older than 4.4.
+	* Replaced strpos() by filter_var() when checking for URLs in Schema property values to avoid false positives.
 * *Developer Notes*
 	* None